pymupdf/PyMuPDF/docs/document.rst

       :arg int xref: the :data:`xref`.
       :arg str key: the desired PDF key (without leading "/").
 Must not be empty.
 Any valid PDF key -- whether already present in the object (which will be overwritten) -- or new.
 It is possible to use PDF path notation like ``"Resources/ExtGState"`` -- which sets the value for key ``"/ExtGState"`` as a sub-object of ``"/Resources"``.
       :arg str value: the value for the key.
-It must be a non-empty string and, depending on the desired PDF object type, the following rules must be observed -- there is some syntax, but no type checking.
+It must be a non-empty string and, depending on the desired PDF object type, the following rules must be observed -- there is some syntax, but no type checking and no checking of the PDF semantics.
 Upper or lower case are important!

           * **xref** -- must be provided as ``"nnn 0 R"`` with a valid :data:`xref` number nnn of the PDF.
 The suffix "``0 R``" is required to be recognizable as a xref.
           * **array** -- a string like ``"[a b c d e f ...]"``.
 The brackets are required.
 Array items must be separated by at least one space (not commas like in Python).
 An empty array ``"[]"`` is possible and equivalent to removing the key.
-Array items may be any PDF objects, like dictionaries, xrefs, other arrays, etc.
+Array items may be any PDF objects, like dictionaries, xrefs, other arrays, etc. Like in Python, array items need not be of the same type.
           * **dict** -- a string like ``"<< ... >>"``.
 The brackets are required and must enclose a valid PDF dictionary definition.
-An empty dictionary ``"<<>>"`` is possible and equivalent to removing the key.
+The empty dictionary ``"<<>>"`` is possible and equivalent to removing the key.
           * **int** -- an integer formatted **as a string**.
           * **float** -- a float formatted **as a string**.
-Scientific notation (with exponents) is not supported by PDF.
+Scientific notation (with exponents) is not allowed by PDF.
           * **null** -- the string ``"null"``.
 This is the PDF equivalent to Python's ``None`` and causes the key to be ignored -- however not necessarily removed.
           * **bool** -- one of the strings ``"true"`` or ``"false"``.
           * **name** -- a valid PDF name with a leading slash: ``"/PageLayout"``.